Dorothy-Ho-Vy/Sample-Readme-template/README.md

 ### Objective:
 ### 📖 What is this project about?

-Provide a brief introduction to the project.
+- Provide a brief introduction to the project.
 Define the problem statement and why it is important.
+- Write in bullet point format

  _Example:_

-> This project analyzes sales trends and inventory control using SQL and Power BI.
-The objective is to help businesses optimize stock levels, improve demand forecasting, and reduce costs.
+ This project analyzes sales trends and inventory control using SQL and Power BI.
+The objective is
+ - optimize stock levels & improve demand forecasting
+ - reduce costs.

 ### 👤 Who is this project for?